 Email marketing is undoubtedly one of the most cost-effective lead generation tools for B2B businesses in 2021.
 According to the Direct Marketing Association, email marketing generates an average ROI of $1 : $45.
 One of the toughest things marketers struggle with though is generating or growing their B2B email marketing list.
-Having managed small lists in niches (1,000 – 3,000) and very large lists in mass-market companies (>250,000) we’ve picked up some tricks to growing B2B email marketing lists.
+Having managed small lists in niches (1,000 – 3,000) and very large lists in mass-market companies (>250,000) it’s safe to say we’ve picked up some tricks to help you grow your B2B email marketing lists.
 Below, we’ll outline 19 different ways to grow or start a B2B email marketing list in 2021.

 1. Your existing clients

 You likely have a CRM, Excel file, or stack of purchase orders somewhere that is full of your existing clients, and their email addresses.
 This is the best place to start and where you’ll get the most bang for your buck.
 These individuals know of your company/industry, and in most cases that are happy to be receiving value-added content via email.

 If you don’t have a CRM yet, I would recommend looking into one soon.
 With a CRM like Hubspot, Salesforce, or even Agile CRM you can manage your current email list and give them the best experience possible.

 Just because someone came to your website and didn’t purchase something, doesn’t mean they are not a lead.
 There are many reasons why someone might be on your site.
 They may just be looking for information right now, but are a potential lead in the future.
 One of the easiest soft closes for them is to ask them to sign up for your email list via a pop-up on your website.
 This way, you’re able to send them value-added content and increase your frequency of touch; so when they are ready to purchase, they come straight to you!